aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/txtloadoptions/_index.md

 ```

+Gets preferred value parsers for loading text file.

+**Remarks**

-Gets preferred value parsers for loading text file. parsers[0] is the parser will be used for the first column in text template file, parsers[1] is the parser will be used for the second column, ...etc.
+parsers[0] is the parser will be used for the first column in text template file, parsers[1] is the parser will be used for the second column, ...etc.
 The last one(parsers[parsers.length-1]) will be used for all other columns start from parsers.length-1.
 If one item is null, the corresponding column will be parsed by the default parser of Aspose.Cells.

 **Returns:**
 com.aspose.cells.ICustomParser[]